 - 1. Board visibility.

-- 2. Board practices and processes.

 - 3. Coordination between Board Committees

 - 4. Enforcement of accountability through the Audit Committee.

-- 5. Reporting to Board on non-financial risks.

 Under the Bank's Remedial Action Plan (RAP) the Board has designed and implemented target states for each recommendation.
-This year, the focus was on embedding changes and developing sustainability plans to ensure that the target states are consistently achieved and continuously improved.
+This year, the focus was on embedding changes and developing sustainability plans to ensure that the target states are consistently achieved